- SEEC takes over the MCOD, under Dr. Marilyn Laiken

 - As noted in our previous newsletter, Dr. Laiken may offer one or both of her teams workshops in 2015/2016, depending on interest indicated.
 If you are interested in one or both of these, please get in touch or click on either of these course titles to view a course description PDF:

-Please consult SEEC’s web page for more details for on the MCOD.
-Fee and registration information will be posted in late fall, 2015.
+Please consult SEEC’s web page for more details about the MCOD.

 About our Contact with You

 If you are already on CODI’s contact list, you are familiar with our occasional emails, featuring news of upcoming events, course announcements, valuable resources, and employment/contract opportunities in OD.